 Listen to my interview on Marcus Aurelius and Alexander the Great for the new Modern Stoicism podcast.

 In February, I had the pleasure of being invited to give a talk on Stoicism and mental resilience to the US Marine Corps University in Quantico.
 While I was there I went into their studio to record an interview for their podcast Eagles, Globes and Anchors.
 You can listen via any of the links below.
-(There’s a short clip embedded here with a waveform and links underneath to the full show.)

 It was my pleasure to be interviewed recently by Brett McKay for the hugely popular Art of Manliness podcast.
 Brett asked me some very insightful questions about my latest book How to Think Like a Roman Emperor: The Stoic Philosophy of Marcus Aurelius.
 The Art of Manliness has covered Stoicism in the past, including interviews with Ryan Holiday and William Irvine.